swiftlang/swift-evolution/proposals/0316-global-actors.md

     * Added the `GlobalActor` protocol, to which all global actors implictly conform.
     * Remove the requirement that all global and static variables be annotated with a global actor.
     * Added a grammar for closure attributes.
+    * Clarified the interaction between the main actor and the main thread.
+Make the main actor a little less "special" in the initial presentation.
 * Changes for the first review:
     * Add inference of a global actor for a witness to a global-actor-qualified requirement.
     * Extended inference of global actor-ness from protocols to conforming types to any extension within the same source file as the primary type definition.